 Migrate to a cloud-first strategy

-Because building, implementing and maturing cloud strategies will continue to be a high priority in 2017, IT organisations must take the steps to move to a cloud-first strategy.
-Gartner suggests in its 2017 Planning Guide for Cloud Computing:
+Because building, implementing and maturing a cloud migration strategy will continue to be a high priority in the coming years, particularly as businesses move towards more hybrid workplaces, IT teams must take the steps to move to a cloud-first strategy.
+In Gartner's 2020 Planning Guide for Cloud Computing, they suggested:

-- Hire and invest in a cloud architect and a cloud core team
+- Hiring and investing in a cloud architect and a cloud core team

 Gartner advises to start building a cloud-first strategy now, if you haven't done so already.
-Most organisations will find the transition will take time, and can be difficult.
+Most organisations will find the cloud journey takes time and can be difficult.
+The report suggests the following as a cloud migration strategy:

 - You must make public cloud services the primary, prioritised and promoted deployment model for all new business processes, workloads or applications.
 Then: